Off-side rule

-A computer programming language is said to adhere to the off-side rule of syntax if blocks in that language are expressed by their indentation.
-The term was coined by Peter Landin, possibly as a pun on the offside rule in association football.
-This is contrasted with free-form languages, notably curly-bracket programming languages, where indentation has no computational meaning and indent style is only a matter of coding conventions and formatting.
-Off-side-rule languages are also described as having significant indentation.
+The off-side rule describes syntax of a computer programming language that defines the bounds of a code block via indentation.

+The term was coined by Peter Landin, possibly as a pun on the offside law in association football.

+An off-side rule language is contrasted with a free-form language in which indentation has no syntactic meaning, and indentation is strictly a matter of style.

+An off-side rule language is also described as having significant indentation.

 Definition

 Peter Landin, in his 1966 article "The Next 700 Programming Languages", defined the off-side rule thus: "Any non-whitespace token to the left of the first such token on the previous line is taken to be the start of a new declaration."

-Code examples
+Example

-The following is an example of indentation blocks in Python.
-The colons are part of the Python language syntax for readability; they are not needed to implement the off-side rule.
+The following is an example of indentation blocks in Python; a popular off-side rule language.

 In Python, the rule is taken to define the boundaries of statements rather than declarations.